by Resource Associates @ grantwriters.net

 When your drafts are done, have an editor or team of editors who are experienced with grant proposals review and fine-tune your proposal.
 Don’t trust yourself to review your work, even if you are a professional editor.
 It may be tempting if you’re in a crunch – but it’s never worth it.
 Always have a second set – or several sets – of well-trained eyes.

-Grant writing is a high-stakes activity that can sometimes feel like a shot in the dark.
+Grant writing is a high-stakes activity.
+It can sometimes feel like a shot in the dark.
 There is no formula to automatically produce a winning proposal.
 However, following the best practices above – while not guaranteeing you a bullseye – certainly will get you closer to the dartboard.
 If you don’t have the time to write a grant for yourself, or if you would like an experienced team of grant writers to review your grant, We are here to help.
 Get in touch with us and let’s work together to produce proposals that stand apart, get noticed, and get funded.